breachr2/Ecommerce-Website/client/README.md

 ### Installation

-1. CD into the client directory
+1. CD into the client directory, if you haven't done so already

 ```
 cd client